php-fig/fig-standards/proposed/package-oriented-autoloader.md

   separators with directory separators, and the result MUST be suffixed with `.php`.

-- The registered autoloader callback MUST NOT throw exceptions, SHOULD NOT raise errors of any level, and MAY return a value.
+- The registered autoloader callback MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.

 4. Example Implementations